Guide to the Kansas Preservation Act

 3. Insure that adequate notice is provided to the SHPO of any project that may affect any such historic property or its environs.

 Question: As a property owner, what are my responsibilities in accordance with this law?

-Answer: If you are the owner of a listed property or a property within 500 feet of a listed property, the application for a permit from your local governing body will trigger a review.
+Answer: If you are the owner of a listed property the application for a permit from your local governing body will trigger a review.
 The local governing body should contact our office with the pertinent information for us to complete the review.
 In some instances your local government may ask you to contact our office directly to receive a review.
 The local government may require a letter from our office to obtain a permit.
 To have your project reviewed in accordance with the state preservation law please contact the Cultural Resources Division at 785-272-8681.

 Question: When must a project be submitted to the SHPO for review?